Перейти до вмісту

 3. SLO should be achievable but challenging

-Just right: 99.9% (achievable with effort, gives error budget)
+• Just right: 99.9% (achievable with focused effort, provides enough error budget to maintain high feature velocity).

 # Service: Payment API